 I’m a qualified and experienced language professional, originally from Belgium and based in Melbourne (Australia) since 2005.
 Books, languages and learning have always been particular interests of mine.
-I’ve studied languages in school and at university and I’ve worked as a library technician, a bookseller, a freelance language teacher, a translator, a photo and copyright researcher, and lately as an editor and proofreader.
+I’ve studied languages in school and at university and I’ve worked as a library technician, a bookseller, a freelance language teacher, a translator, an image and copyright researcher, and lately as an editor and proofreader.

-For seven years (2008–15), I worked at Macmillan Education Australia, in various roles within both the photo research and copyright department and the editorial department, including four years as Editor/Senior Editor (mainly working on projects for secondary education).
+For seven years (2008–15), I’ve worked at Macmillan Education Australia, in various roles in both the image and copyright research department and the editorial department, including four years as Editor/Senior Editor (mainly working on projects for secondary education).
 I’ve been self-employed since late 2015.

 Most projects I’ve worked on so far have been complex, full-colour and highly illustrated print books (more often than not with a digital component), but I’ve also worked on both simple and complex black-and-white publications.
 I’ve been involved in the reversioning of a printed workbook to an iBook.
 I’ve worked on a digital-only project (a language app) for over a year.
 I also have experience making corrections in HTML.